 - sea salt

-- Meanwhile, preheat oven to 450F and bake Broccoli Littles according to package directions.
+- Preheat oven to 450F and bake Broccoli Littles according to package directions.
 If using a baguette instead, bake slices at 400F for 10 minutes.
 Cool on a wire rack.

 - When ready to assemble, gently place a smear of of goat cheese on each broccoli bite.
 (If you try to spread the cheese, the bites will break.)
 Then top each bite with a dollop of cranberry sauce, chopped rosemary, a sprinkle of pecans, and sea salt.
 These are delicious at room temperature and even better heated in the oven until the cheese is warmed!